 You may also want to change due dates for utility bills, streaming services, cellphone bills or other monthly obligations.

-Daniels says that most vendors are willing to work with you, especially if you have a positive payment history and don’t make too many requests.
+Vendors may be willing to work with you, especially if you have a positive payment history and don’t make too many requests.
 In fact, some utility companies may be required to allow you to modify your due date to your payday.

 It’s up to you to figure out the process to make the request.
 Just like with credit cards, it varies by company — and you may not always be able to do it online.
-T-Mobile for example, allows customers with “postpaid” accounts — accounts that pay for their usage at the end of a billing cycle rather than before — to change their due date on a single account only once (ever).
-And to do so, you have to contact customer support.

 If you can modify bill due dates online, you’ll probably want to look for menu names like “My Account,” “Payments,” “Billing” or “Services.”